james-roose/cvAUCcompare/README.md

 # cvAUCcompare
-Package for comparing cross-validated AUC estimates, cross-validated AUPRC estimates, and other common binary classifier metrics.
+Package for comparing cross-validated AUC (area under ROC curve) estimates, cross-validated AUPRC (area under precision-recall curve) estimates, and other common binary classifier metrics.
+Comparisons for AUC and AUPRC use influence curve estimates for inference, while comparisons for other metrics use parametric assumptions.

 ## Comparing AUC Using Influence Functions